-After over 50 years of nuclear power and numerous attempts by the Government to find a suitable site to dispose of nuclear waste, the UK still has no satisfactory solution for dealing with higher level nuclear waste.
+After over 60 years of nuclear power and numerous attempts by the Government to find a suitable site to dispose of nuclear waste, the UK still has no satisfactory solution for dealing with higher level nuclear waste.

 “… concerned about the scientific uncertainties and technical deficiencies in the proposals presented by Nirex [and] about the process of site selection and the broader issue of the scope and adequacy of the environmental statement.”

 “… your company does not understand the regional hydrogeological system well enough.”

 So, after over 15 years of work and an expenditure of around half a billion of taxpayer’s money, the search was back to square one.

 Then government policy changed from ‘decide, announce defend’ approach to ‘volunteerism’ in the hope that a ‘willing community’ might emerge.

 West Cumbria, with its nuclear industry, was always the target.